IshanDigra/HLD-Content/17-interview-tips/README.md

 **Functional Requirements:**
 - Define core functionalities (same as in LLD)
+- These are monstly of the type "User should be able to ...."
 - Identify critical vs. nice-to-have features
 - Determine user interactions and workflows